 In Harm’s Way was a finalist for the WH Smith Award in the UK, and the Great Lakes Book Festival Best Book Award, and was chosen as a New York Review of Book “Best Books In Print,” a Publisher’s Weekly “Notable Book,” and a Michigan Notable Book of the Year.

-In Harm’s Way is also included in the US Navy’s required “core values” reading list for naval officers, and is regularly used in highs schools throughout the country as part of the history curriculum.
+In Harm’s Way is also included in the US Navy’s required “core values” reading list for naval officers, and is regularly used in high schools throughout the country as part of the history curriculum.
 In Harm’s Way has also been chosen by book clubs as part of “Community Reads” programs, appealing to a wide range of readers, men, women, and young adults.

 In July 2001, the US Department of Navy, joining with the US Congress, exonerated the ship’s court-martialed captain, Charles Butler McVay.
 This was a historic reversal of fortune for the survivors of the worst disaster at sea in naval history.
 In Harm’s Way is credited by those close to the story with helping in this exoneration.